gu-lseg/intro-to-programming/source/text.rst

     a Write a program that asks clients their name, address, and gender.
 Ensure that gender is represented as either 'm', 'f'.
 If it is not ask the user again.
-      Once all information is inputted print 'Hi Oliver, we have shaving blades reduced this week' and for women 'Hi Sarah, we have shampoo currently on sale'
+      Once all information is inputted print 'Hi Oliver, we have shaving blades reduced this week' and for women 'Hi Sarah, we have shampoo currently on sale'.

     b The same program now requires people to enter their email address.
 Add this but ensure it is in the right format.
 What would a well defined email address look like?
       How can you test that an email address is in the correct format?

+   As a challenge extend this program to handle uppercase `M` and `F` as well.

 3. A mobile phone company bills clients on a certain plan differently depending on whether they have dialed a number containing 0845 or not.
 Write a program